bradbell/xrst/test_rst/spell_cmd.rst

 Double Words
 ************
-It is considered an error to have only white space between two occurrences of the same word.
-You can make an exception for this by entering the same word twice (next to each other) in the special word list.
+It is considered an error to have only white space between two occurrences of the same word in an xrst input file.
+You can make an exception for this by entering the same word twice (next to each other) in the special word list;
+for example `house house` occurs here and in the special word list for this file.

-Double words errors occur in the output the user sees. for example, the input:
+Double words errors can occur in the output the user sees, but not be in the corresponding xrst input.
+For example the xrst input:
 ::

    `python package index <https://pypi.org/>`_ index.

-results in the double word 'index index' in the output the user sees; i.e., the following output:
+results in the output:
 `python package index <https://pypi.org/>`_ index.
+There is no double word entry for index in the special words list for this page and there is no corresponding double word spelling error.

 .. _spell_cmd@Example: